retypeapp/retype/blog/2026-05-25-retype-for-obsidian.md

 [Obsidian](https://obsidian.md/) is where a lot of great documentation starts.
 [Retype](https://retype.com/) is how that Markdown becomes a fast, polished, self-hosted website.
 Now Retype is available directly inside Obsidian.

 {.callout}
 > Write in Obsidian.
-Preview with Retype.
+Build with Retype.
 Publish anywhere.

 The official Retype plugin is available in the [Obsidian Community plugin directory](https://community.obsidian.md/plugins/retype).
 Install Retype directly from Obsidian, and manage your Retype projects from inside your vault.